-There are three pricing models for marketing agencies—hourly, milestones, and value-based.
+There are three pricing models for digital agencies—hourly, milestones, and value-based.

 Your pricing model has a big impact on every aspect of your agency—profitability, of course, but also positioning, sales, project management, client service, staffing, accounting, and your stress.